annotation/text-fabric/docs/About/Faq.md

 All in all, the second solution requires confidence with cloning and pulling from GitHub and familiarity with all the ways that Text-Fabric can obtain its data.

-See `tf.applib.repo` for instructions to follow both solutions.
+See `tf.advanced.repo` for instructions to follow both solutions.